Azure-Samples/active-directory-verifiable-credentials-dotnet/5-onboard-with-tap/Setup.md

 | | DidAuthority | did | The authority DID that is making the presentation request.
 You can copy it from your [Organizational settings](https://portal.azure.com/#view/Microsoft_AAD_DecentralizedIdentity/InitialMenuBlade/~/issuerSettingsBlade) in the Entra portal |

 If you are deploying the solution to Azure AppServices, the configuration settings needs to have names like `AppSettings__KeyIdentifier`, `AzureAd__ClientId` and `VerifiedId__DidAuthority`, ie Section, then double underscore, followed by name.
+There is a template you can use [here](appservices-advanced-settings.json)

 ## Compile and running the sample locally